SuadeLabs/fire/documentation/type.md

 ### credit_facility, multiccy_facility
 From Annex I of the [CRR][crr]:
 > agreements to lend, purchase securities, provide guarantees or acceptance facilities

+### nostro
+Nostro loans are the firm's accounts at other financial institutions which are in effect loans to other firms.
+Nostros are used in the context of correspondent banking operations which are described in [ECB guidelines on monetary policy instruments][ecb-guidleines] from 2003:
+> Correspondent banking: an arrangement under which one credit institution provides payment and other services to another credit institution.
+Payments through correspondents are often executed through reciprocal accounts (nostro and loro accounts) to which standing credit lines may be attached.
+Correspondent banking services are primarily provided across international boundaries but are also known as agency relationships in some domestic contexts.
+> A loro (vostro) account is the term used by a correspondent to describe an account held on behalf of a foreign credit institution; the foreign credit institution would in turn regard this account as its nostro account.

 ### other
 Other refers to a type of security not covered by the above.
 If you find yourself using this often, please [contribute][contributing].